Jom901/Encuesta-Naturales/README.md

 # Encuesta-Naturales
-A small form app created by [Christian Rodriguez](https://github.com/chrisrodz).
-Often times, the student senate in the University of Puerto Rico require a website with which they can poll across the student body with official student numbers.
+A small form app created by [Christian Rodriguez](https://github.com/chrisrodz) and [Xiomara Figueroa](https://github.com/Xiomara7).
+Often times, the student senate in the
+University of Puerto Rico require a website with which they can poll across the student body with official student numbers.
 This small flask app helps aleviate this problem, and subsequently digitalizes all answers into a database, which can then be datamined later on for statistics.